mickeyhqian/VoteEnsemble/README.md

 pip install .
 ```
 ## Quick Start
-To use VoteEnsemble, you first need to define a base learning algorithm by subclassing the BaseLearner class.
+To use VoteEnsemble, you need to define a base learning algorithm by subclassing the BaseLearner class.
 Below are two simple use cases to illustrate this.
 ### Linear regression
 Consider a linear regression
 <!-- $$